investindex/Taxes/README.md

 As you might assume, you'll be taxed according to your _net_ gains.
 Ideally you could minimize short-term gains, because of their higher tax rate.
 But your short-term gains and losses balance out and, separately, your long-term gains and losses balance out.
 Only if you realize a net gain in one category and a net loss in the other do they offset one another.
 A net long-term gain of $5,000 and a net short-term loss of $1,000 would leave you with a tax bill for $4,000 in long-term gains.
 Any final net loss once the two categories have settled up is the same: it reduces your taxable income, regardless of whether the losses were short-term or long-term.

 Deduction from your taxable income in a given year has a limit of $3,000 (unless you establish trader tax status, which is for very frequent traders).
 Any net losses that exceed the limit can be deferred to future years.
 But if losses are carried over, then the distinction between short-term and long-term net losses begins to [matter](https://www.irs.gov/publications/p544).
 For instance, if you realized a $5,000 net loss in Year 1 composed entirely of long-term losses, you would deduct $3,000 from your income in Year 1.
-In Year 2, you would have the opportunity to offset $2,000 of capital gains, but the long-term losses must preferentially cancel long-term gains.
+In Year 2, you would have the opportunity to offset $2,000 of capital gains, but the long-term losses would preferentially cancel long-term gains.
 So net short-term and net long-term losses (or a combination of the two) are meaningfully different outcomes if total losses exceed $3,000.

 State tax policies on capital gains vary; check those for your own state.
 Most commonly, some states tax all capital gains as ordinary income and some states do not tax capital gains.
 There are other policies: some states tax short-term and long-term gains at different rates; some states have a distinct rate or rates for all capital gains or have a unique deduction for capital gains.